 A commitment to spiritual fulfilment and pastoral care is integral to the College living out its Mission as a Catholic school.
-The College staff work actively and in partnership with the parents/guardians of the students to provide an holistic education for each student.
+The College staff work actively and in partnership with the parents/guardians of the students to provide a holistic education for each student.
 Fundamental to this is a recognition that we educate with a commitment to the total development of each and every student in our care: intellectual, social, emotional, physical, religious and spiritual.
 All of this occurs within the context of a community that is committed to Gospel values which stress the inherent dignity of each person.
 The virtues of Compassion, Hospitality and Simplicity encompass the Presentation charism in which the College operates.
 We also promote Justice, Courage and Hope, attributed to St Rita.

 Each year, staff complete five hours of professional development in spirituality and have the option of attending a staff retreat.
-In 2015, Sr Peta Goldburg facilitated a staff twilight session on the Biblical foundations of hospitality and its challenge for us today.
+In 2016, a 'Spirituality in the City' retreat was held.
 Sixteen staff participated in the staff retreat, a walking tour of the spiritual touchstones of the city including Mass at St Stephen's Cathedral and Stations of the Cross through the streets of West End.